MrGracu/js-kmt-interaction_helper/README.md

 - `leave` - fires when pointer is moved out of an element
 - `move` - fires when pointer is moving while it is over an element
 - `out` - fires when user moves the mouse pointer out of an element, or out of one of its children
 - `over` - fires when the pointer is moved onto an element, or onto one of its children
+- `scroll` - fires when user uses mouse scroll

 For `_touchFn` array you can specify this events:
 - `cancel` - fires when touch is interrupted